States declare emergencies, close capitols ahead of rallies

 “We cannot be dismissive of the possible dangers but we should not be alarmists either,” Loftis said in an email to media.
 The state patrol “has been directed to meet this discomforting uncertainty with caution, preparedness, resolve, and calm — certainly, a wise course of action for all.”

-Legislatures in several states, including Michigan, also were canceling or limiting their work next week.
+Legislatures in several states, including Indiana and Michigan, also were canceling or limiting their work next week.

 Oregon’s Legislature will convene Tuesday.
 But the House and Senate have canceled floor sessions and committee hearings, and there will be no in-person meetings.
 Senate President Peter Courtney, a Democrat from Salem, said the decision was made after consulting with police.
 Last month, a violent crowd entered the Oregon Capitol, fought with police and damaged the building.